David Barry, 1st Earl of Barrymore: Marriage and children

 In 1631 Buttevant, as he was now, married Alice Boyle, daughter of Richard Boyle, 1st Earl of Cork, by his second wife, Catherine Fenton.

 Irish wars

 During the 1641 rebellion, he quite naturally sided with the Crown upon whom his title and lands depended.
-When the relellion spread into Munster, he fought vigourously against the insurgents.
+When the rebellion spread into Munster, he fought vigorously against the insurgents.
 On 10 May 1642, he stormed the Castle of Ballymacpatrick (now Careysville), near Fermoy, which was held by his grand-aunt, and hanged forty of the rebel leaders before breakfast.
 On 16 May, he lost Barrymore Castle at Castlelyons, his seat, to Maurice Roche, Viscount Fermoy and Donough MacCarty, 2nd Viscount Muskerry.

 He led a regiment at the Battle of Liscarroll in September 1642.
 He died two weeks later on 29 September 1642 at his house in Castle Lyons probably of wounds received at the battle.
 He was buried in the Boyle Vault, Youghal, County Cork, by his grieving father-in-law, Richard Boyle.